How to Start a Partnership in 7 Easy Steps

 Step Six: Create a Partnership Agreement

 Don't skip this important step in starting your partnership.
 A partnership agreement sets out in writing all the processes and decisions that the partners have agreed to.
 It answers all the "what if" questions that could come up in the life of a partnership.
-Here's a checklist of what should be included in a partnership agreement, and you can find templates for these agreements online.

 Step Seven: Get Other Registrations, Licenses, and Permits